tryton/tryton/doc/index.rst

 The internal shipments and purchase requests are created by schedulers with respect to stock levels and existing shipments and requests.
-The stock levels are computed between the next two supply dates.
+The stock levels are computed between the next two supply dates computed over the Supply Period from the configuration (default: 1 day).
 If the stock level of a product without order point on the given warehouse is below zero, a purchase request is also created.
 The same happens if the stock level of a storage location with a provisioning location is below zero.